 How I Read

-So I’ve combined both ideas into this work-flow:
+So I’ve combined both ideas into this workflow:

 - Find the summary of a book I want to read